 What is the GED cost in Maryland?

-In Maryland, the GED modules cost $11.25 each or $45 for the complete exam.
+In Maryland, the GED modules cost $11.25 each or $45 for the complete exam, and this applies to both on-site and online testing, but only for first-time GED testers.
+All others pay $36 per subject test.
 You have the option to take and pay for one (or more) of the four GED tests at a time.
 To schedule your tests, you need to create your account on the website GED.com.
 Online GED testing in Maryland also costs $11.75 per subject test, but only for the first attempt.
-Otherwise, the test fee is $30.
+Otherwise, the test fee is $36.

 To qualify for online testing, however, you first need to attain passing scores (in the “green” zone) on the GED Ready practice tests that cost $6.99 and are available at GED.com.
 You need to buy four GED Ready tests as there’s one for each GED sub-exam.
 That’s another $28 on top of the regular testing fees.
 Onsego’s My Advantage students get four GED Ready tests for free.